Natalie Bassingthwaighte: 2008–2024: 1000 Stars and subsequent ventures

 In January 2011, Bassingthwaighte returned to theatre, performing at the Sydney Opera House, in Love, Loss and What I Wore, a play "about women, their relationships and memories", where she co-starred with Judi Farr, Mirrah Foulkes, Amanda Muggleton and Magda Szubanski.
 On 28 August 2011, Bassingthwaighte told The Daily Telegraph that she had recorded several new tracks, with her single "All We Have" expected to be released soon.
 She said, "Everything is coming together … I did lose my mojo for a while, I just didn't believe in doing something unless you're totally up for it.
 I wasn't feeling creative and then, suddenly, it was Christmas and it just felt right".
 "All We Have" was released in September 2011 and it failed to chart.
 In February 2012, Bassingthwaighte was announced as a Moomba Monarch alongside Harry Kewell, the Australian socceroo.
 In December 2014, Bassingthwaighte and other Australian singers recorded a cover version of Kate Bush's "This Woman's Work" under the name "Hope for Isla and Jude", and released it as a charity single to help raise funds for two siblings who suffer from the rare disease Sanfilippo syndrome.
 In September 2015, Bassingthwaighte reunited with her former band Rogue Traders, performing together for the first time in seven years, at a corporate show in Gold Coast.
 They later reunited again in December for a New Year's Eve show, where they hinted at the possibility of future shows, and confirmed that Bassingthwaighte's former replacement Mindi Jackson had given the band's reunion her blessing.

+2025–present: Reunification with Rogue Traders and autobiography

+In late 2025, Rogue Traders announced a new album titled Midnight Alarms to be released in 2026 with Natalie Bassingthwaighte.
+In February 2026, the single "Take You Down" was released.
+Bassingthwaite is due to release an autobiography in April 2026.